TRIQS/triqs_0.x/doc/user_manual/data_analysis/hdf5/ref.rst

 Hdf-compliant objects
 =======================================

-By definition, hdf-compliant objects are those which can be stored/retrieved in an :class:`HDF_Archive`.
+By definition, hdf-compliant objects are those which can be stored/retrieved in an :class:`HDFArchive`.
 In order to be hdf-compliant, a class must :

 * have a `HDF5_data_scheme` tag properly registered.